kuzin57/OnlineShop/README.md

 # OnlineShop
+**You do not need to download golang or other dependencies, only docker is required!**
 - To run application in Docker container:
     - run command **docker-compose up --build bshop**
     - after that run command **docker-compose up bshop**